OnionIoT/documentation/docs/quickstart/intro.md

 :::caution Other Hardware

-If you are using other hardware, please see [onion.io/getstarted](https://onion.io/getstarted) for guides on getting started with that hardware.
+If you are using other hardware that's running the new firmware, please see [onion.io/getstarted](https://onion.io/getstarted) for guides on the initial unboxing and harware setup.
+Then continue with this quickstart guide.
+Let us know in the article comments if you run into any issues!

 :::